 This requires future-oriented thinking and action.
 Individuals worldwide need skills in order to understand the impact of their own actions and to learn how to deal with changes and risks.
 They need knowledge, skills, attitudes and values that enable responsible behaviour.

-UNESCO coordinates the global action programme in order to promote education for sustainable development as part of the global education agenda for 2030.
-It seeks to integrate education for sustainable development into the structures of the educational system by 2019.
-In order to do so, many actions are needed: the adaptation of curricula, new methods of teacher training and further education, and cooperation between educational institutions in and outside of schools.
-The Federal Ministry of Education and Research has set up a national platform in order to promote this process in Germany.
-Prof. Dr. Maria Böhmer, President of the German Commission for UNESCO, is a member of the national platform.
+From 2015 to 2019, UNESCO coordinated the Global Action Programme on Education for Sustainable Development (GAP ESD) to promote ESD as part of the global Education Agenda for 2030.
+The 5-year programme aimed to integrate education for sustainable development into the structures of the educational system by adapting curricula, introducing new methods of teacher training and further education, and facilitating cooperation between educational institutions in and outside of schools.
+The Federal Ministry of Education and Research has set up a National Platform in order to promote this process in Germany.
+Prof. Dr. Maria Böhmer, President of the German Commission for UNESCO, is a member of the National Platform.
 Walter Hirche, former Minister and member of the Board of the German Commission for UNESCO, functions as its international advisor.
-An annual conference brings together actors in education for sustainable development.

 The German Network

 Cities, places of learning and networks in Germany have already implemented elements of sustainable development in their educational work.
-Such pioneers are recognized by the German Commission for UNESCO and the Federal Ministry of Education and Research for their outstanding commitment.
+Such pioneers are recognized by the German Commission for UNESCO and the Federal Ministry of Education and Research for their outstanding commitment: Between 2016 and 2019, 309 ESD awards have been given to 148 places of learning, 131 networks and 30 cities in Germany.
 These include initiatives such as the Klimahaus Bremerhaven 8° Ost with a broad learning programme for sustainable development, the association netzwerk n with an excellent commitment to sustainability at universities, or the city of Gelsenkirchen with exceptional educational programmes, which the city also uses to integrate refugees.